Theme

 Cohere Transcribe is a speech recognition model from Cohere Labs, presented around audio-in, text-out transcription across multiple languages and production-oriented serving paths.

 Cohere Labs presents it as a dedicated transcription model with multilingual support and deployment guidance through Hugging Face and related materials.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is